denghanyu/app-docs/en/intro/overview.md

 * Save and upload mission function.
 * Continued flights requiring more than one battery swap can resume correctly as Altizure app records flight status automatically.
 * Adjustable settings in overlap, tilt Angle, speed and the time between shots in the interval shot mode, etc.
-* Possibility to choose between Return-to-Home and continue the mission in Signal Loss.
+* Possibility to choose between Return-to-Home and Continue the Mission in Signal Loss.
+*
+* Support Apple Map (iOS) and Gaode Map (Android)
+* Support Google Map (You need to be able to connect to Google.)
+* Support Coordinate Calibration (for Mainland China users)
+* Support flight record export